lachrist/aran/README.md

     * `'no-return'`: function ending without any return statement.
     * `'argument-ID'`: `ID` is the name of the argument being undefined.
     * `'variable-ID'`: `ID` is the name of the variable being undefined.
-    * `explicit`: identifier named `'undefined'` accessing the `undefined` value.
+    * `'explicit'`: identifier named `'undefined'` accessing the `undefined` value.

-* `object`: guaranteed to contain plan data field whose values have been recursively intercepted.
-In particular, inline accessors (see: http://www.ecma-international.org/ecma-262/5.1/#sec-11.1.5) have been deplaced to a call to `Object.defineProperties`.
+* `object`: guaranteed to contain plain data field whose values have been recursively intercepted.
+In particular, inline accessors (see: http://www.ecma-international.org/ecma-262/5.1/#sec-11.1.5) have been deplaced within to `Object.defineProperties`.

 * `array`: elements have been intercepted.